 x? means I know nothing about ball number x;

-x< means that this ball is maybe lighter then the others; x> means that this ball is maybe heavier then the others;
+x< means that this ball is maybe lighter then the others;

 x. means this ball is “normal”.